Ice Lakes Basin Trip Planning

 Trail Tips to Minimize Impacts

-- Please check out our Best Practices to minimize your impact, as well as SJMA's stewardship projects which provide a presence at the trailhead to promote Leave No Trace ethics.
+- Please check out our Best Practices to minimize your impact.
+SJMA's Ice Lakes Educational Basecamp provides a presence at the trailhead to promote responsible use and Leave No Trace ethics.

 - Stay on the trail to avoid trail braiding and erosion:

-- Visitor often avoid seasonal mud and the occasional downed tree by creating trails around the obstructions causing vegetation to get trampled.
+- Visitors often avoid seasonal mud and the occasional downed tree by creating trails around the obstructions causing vegetation to get trampled.